 Imager

 Full-disk images from the Imager provide off-earth space views, allowing both noise levels (reported above) and detector-to-detector striping to be determined in an otherwise constant signal situation.
 Table 4.8 gives estimates of GOES-15 Imager detector-to-detector striping for a 24 hour period starting at 1645 UTC on 21 August 2010 and ending at 1615 UTC on 23 August 2010.
 Striping was computed from off-earth space-view measurements on each side of the earth (columns 3 and 4).
 The limb averages (third to last column) are then determined and compared to the noise level (second to last column).
 A ratio of striping to noise is also computed (last column).
 All the ratios are less than 1, indicating that the striping is less than the noise.
-Because the noise has decreased with the latest GOES series, the striping can more obvious than for earlier GOES, as will be seen in some of the Sounder images presented later in this report.
+Because the noise has decreased with the latest GOES series, the striping can be more noticeable than for earlier GOES, as will be seen in some of the Sounder images presented later in this report.